 * ‘A Considerable Speck’ – title of poem by Robert Frost *

 Whenever the aeroplane I am in takes off or approaches an airport, I am drawn to the sight of clusters of buildings lying scattered below.
 And without fail I think of them as nothing but anthills.
-Clusters of life forms clinging tenaciously to the surface of the ‘pale blue dot’ hurtling through space cluttered in turn with countless planets, gaseous giants and moons, oddball objects like asteroids, comets and icy bodies, stars, galaxies, galaxy clusters and super clusters (fancifully called ‘filaments’!),… phew!
+Valid comparison?
+The matter after all is just of scale, which actually is insignificant considering the vast sweep of the planet’s surface.
+For both are clusters of life forms clinging tenaciously to the surface of the ‘pale blue dot’ hurtling through space cluttered in turn with countless planets, gaseous giants and moons, oddball objects like asteroids, comets and icy bodies, stars, galaxies, galaxy clusters and super clusters (fancifully called ‘filaments’!),… phew!
 And they say we have this bit of knowledge only about the ‘known universe’ …

 Ah well.
 Time to return to earthly things… a much more comfortable proposition than trying to make sense of space.